-For equipment whose noise emissions vary with ambient temperature in a deliberate manner (e.g., by varying the speeds of air moving devices), the room temperature during the measurement shall be 23 °C \pm 2 °C.
+For equipment whose noise emissions intentionally vary with ambient temperature (e.g. by varying the speeds of air moving devices), the room temperature during the test measurement shall be 23 °C \pm 2 °C or, if the room temperature is outside these limits, then the fan shall be adjusted to the speed for an ambient temperature of 23 °C \pm 2 °C.